Easter Oratorio: 3

 The first movement to be sung is the third movement, "Kommt, eilet und laufet" ('Come, hasten and run').
 It has a double function: closing the concerto of the beginning in the same key and time as the first movement, and opening the dramatic section.
 Formally a da capo aria, it is dominated by fast runs in violins, oboes and the voices.

 In the secular version, the music is always a duet, first of tenor and bass singing "Entfliehet, verschwindet, entweichet, ihr Sorgen" (Flee, dissolve, fade away, you cares).
 The middle section is full of coloratura that illustrate laughter and mirth in the secular work, often in parallels of thirds to illustrate the harmony of the hearts mentioned in the text.
 The beginning is repeated, now in response by soprano and alto.

-The music for the Easter work began in the 1725 version as a duet of tenor and bass, depicting the two disciples Simon and John running to the tomb of Jesus.
+The music for the Easter work began in the 1725 version as a duet for tenor and bass, depicting the two disciples Simon and John running to the tomb of Jesus.
 The upward runs now illustrate their motion.
 Bach retained this duet when he named the work an oratorio in 1738.
-In a 1740s version, Bach set its outer sections for choir, but leaving the middle section as a duet.
+In a 1740s version, Bach set its outer sections for choir, but left the middle section as a duet.